jimting/MSABot_Rasa/data/nlu.md

 - Tell me the env setting info.
 - the environment setting info
 - Tell me the environment setting.
+- tell me all about the server.
+- tell me the server's environment setting.

 ## intent:bot_help
 - help